Minister of the Sea

 Managing Director, Commercial Operations & Asset Optimisation

-Mr. Bensaude has more than 20 years of experience in the energy, oil and natural gas trading and marketing business.
+Mr. Bensaude has more than 25 years of experience in the energy, oil and natural gas trading and marketing business.
 Prior to joining Cheniere, Mr. Bensaude served as Head of Global LNG at EDF Trading where he set up and ran the LNG trading and marketing department.
-Previous assignments include: General Manager for natural gas and LNG origination.
 Prior to EDF Trading, Mr. Bensaude was an Associate at Booz Allen & Hamilton in the Energy Practice, working on a variety of gas & power assignments.
 Mr. Bensaude started his career in energy as a trader of middle distillates for Total and previously served as the representative for the French bank, Société Générale, in Canton, PR of China.
 He held the position of Vice-Chairman of the European Federation of Energy Traders Gas Committee while at EDF Trading.
 He holds an MBA from ESSEC, business school in France, and studied Mandarin at Paris 7 Jussieu.

 Sempra LNG & Midstream